Frequently Asked Questions

 In accordance with Massachusetts law, Berklee health insurance is billed once a year every fall semester, unless a student enters in the spring or summer semester, at which time the entering student is charged a prorated amount for the remainder of the year, then again in the fall for the next full year.

-If you have existing comparable coverage, you may waive your health insurance through my.berklee.edu (login required).
-More information about the waiver process and how to determine comparable coverage is available at Waiving Berklee Student Health Insurance.
+If you have existing comparable coverage that fully covers you in the Commonwealth of Massachusetts, you may waive your health insurance through Gallagher.
+More information about the waiver process and how to determine comparable coverage is available at the Gallagher Student website.

 If students do not waive their health insurance by the payment due date, they are responsible for the balance and may incur a late fee.